Keys87/KCalc-project/README.md

 # KCalc-project
-This is the official repository for the open-source KCalc Project
+Kcalc is an open source(GPL v3.0) calculator for desktop

 ##### CHANGE LOG #####